Updated April 2026

 Annual Mileage

-Limited-use vehicles (under 5,000 km/year) attract significantly lower premiums than daily drivers.
-Some policies offer tiered mileage-based pricing.
+Limited-use vehicles driven under 5,000 km per year attract significantly lower premiums than those used regularly.
+Some policies offer tiered pricing based on kilometres.

 🏅